ZeinabBagherifard/thesis-results-analysis/README.md

 ## Expected input CSV files

-Place these raw files in the same folder as `_results.ipynb` before running:
+These raw files should be in the same folder as `_results.ipynb` before running:

 - `CompletionTime.csv`
 - `Nasa.csv`
 - `SSQ.csv`
 - `SUS.csv`

-Each dataset must include the shared identifiers:
+Each dataset includes the shared identifiers:

 - `Scene`
 - `Participant`

-The notebook generates the processed files automatically:

-- `data_short_format.csv`
-- `data_long_format.csv`
-- `summary_statistics.csv`

 ## How to run

-1. Install dependencies:
+1. Make sure the required Python libraries are available:
    - `pandas`
    - `matplotlib`
    - `seaborn`
-2. Open `_results.ipynb` in Jupyter Notebook / JupyterLab.
+2. Open `_results.ipynb` in Jupyter Notebook.
-3. Make sure the four raw CSV files are in the same folder.
-4. Run all cells.
+3. Run all cells.

 ## Outputs